 Useful apps are dependent on the data and services provided by multiple APIs from a range of vendors.
 A typical enterprise app will make use of both internal and 3rd party APIs, and each will have its own approach to access management and associated charges.

-Most APIs require apps to present some sort of valid API key with each request to allow access.
-Failing to protect this key from misuse can have a number of negative consequences for your business:
+Failing to protect keys from misuse can have a number of negative consequences for your business:

 - Paying for someone else who is using a pay-per-call API with your API key.

 - API key revocation because someone else has used it outside of terms of service.